 - Say No to GMO

-- IFOAM supports and pledges for UN"s Zero Hunger Challenge.
+- IFOAM supports the UN Zero Hunger Challenge.
 Find out more.

-- IFOAM EU call for best practice examples in sustainable water management in organic production and processing.
-Find out more
+- IFOAM EU calls for best practice examples in sustainable water management.
+Find out more.

 Going Organic in East Africa